smart-on-fhir/fhir-bulk-data-docs/authorization.md

-To obtain an access token, the service uses an OAuth 2.0 client credentials flow, with a [JWT assertion](https://tools.ietf.org/html/rfc7523) as its client authenticaiton mechanism.
+To obtain an access token, the service uses an OAuth 2.0 client credentials flow, with a [JWT assertion](https://tools.ietf.org/html/rfc7523) as its client authentication mechanism.
 The exchange, depicted below, allows the backend service to authenticate to the EHR and request a short-lived access token: